pulquero/BatteryAggregator/README.md

 There are three ways to calculate the CCL:

-"ir" - sample V and I during discharge to determine the individual internal resistances.
+"ir" (default) - sample V and I during discharge to determine the individual internal resistances.
 Best with a good shunt to give good measurements, useful with batteries of different capacities and ages.
 Note: until enough samples have been built up, the second method below is used.

 "capacity" - generally, battery capacity is inversely proportional to internal resistance.
 Useful with batteries of different capacities.